luango24/GoTask01/README.md

 Task 01 in Go

 ## Description
-This is a response for a task of create an services that merge two existing services It is in Golang language and make uses of features like th standart HTTP package in Go, Handler Function, Json Parsing and string formating
+This is a response for a request of create a services that merge two existing services.
+It is in Golang language and make uses of features like the standard HTTP package in Go, Handler Function, Json Parsing and string formating

 ## Executing program
-Clone or download the repo
-From terminal execute go run cmd/api/main.go
-Then from your favorite browser application  navigate to localhost:5000
+Clone or download the repo from a terminal execute "go run cmd/api/main.go", from your favorite browser application  navigate to localhost:5000

 ## Comments
 There are other packages that can be used for API creation like Gin Web Framework (Gin).